Are your emails and attachments safe from prying eyes?

 There was a “gag order” that prevented us from disclosing even the existence of these warrants until now.
 This was also the reason why we could not update our “Canary” [warrant canary that warns users about these events].

-Once again politicians in Europe are trying to find an excuse to limit or ban the use of encryption by their people.
-This time around, the argument is that encryption must be banned to fight child abuse.
-Once again it is up to tech companies including Tutanota and Mailfence to protect the privacy rights of the populace.
-In April, a group of companies sent an open letter to the European Parliament arguing against the mass surveillance that the elimination of encryption would be meant to enable.
+Politicians in Europe are frequently trying to find an excuse to limit or ban the use of encryption by their people.
+This time, the argument is that encryption must be banned to fight child abuse.
+Once again it is up to email services like Tutanota and Mailfence to protect the privacy rights of their users.
+In April, a group of tech companies sent an open letter to the European Parliament arguing against the mass surveillance that the elimination of encryption would be meant to enable.

 How this will turn out is unclear, but the possibility of the EU banning encryption casts doubts on the viability of any secure email service based in the EU.